alexander-pick/MKMTool/README.md

 ## Latest changes

 **Version 0.8.1.0, 31.1.2021**
++ Fixed/Added support for other currencies than EUR.
+All prices will now be fetched in the currency of your account (this was supposed to work automatically according to communication from support, but they misinformed us).
+Small exception: in Download Buys, the price is in the currency the purchase was made.
 + Added an ArticleCountFetched config parameter, see documentation in the [Settings](#Settings) section.
 Relevant only if you are using only "expensive" countries and often get a "not enough similar items found"
 + Added Hong Kong among supported countries
-+ Fixed wordlwide search sometimes being performed even when turned on (when using the "accept better if there is at least one more expensive match" condition option)
++ Fixed wordlwide search sometimes being performed even when turned off (when using the "accept better if there is at least one more expensive match" condition option)

 **Version 0.8.0.4, 22.1.2021**
 + Fixed crashes in Wantlist editor and Check cheap deals (System.NullReferenceException exception in function InitWantList, caused by recent changes in the API)